Vedic Influence in Muslim countries

 Mesopotamia

-Euphrates rivers, where records show that the area has some recognition
+and Euphrates rivers, where records show that the area has some

-of Vedic gods.
-This is where Sumerian society was formed, followed by
+recognition of Vedic gods.
+This is where Sumerian society was formed,

 The

-beads, which could have only come from Nilgiri Hills in South India.
+Amazonite beads, which could have only come from Nilgiri Hills in

-Even the area in Mesopotamia that became Iraq, Baghdad had become a
+South India.
+Even the area in Mesopotamia that became Iraq, Baghdad

-city of Vedic learning.
-The minister at that time was brought up in
+had become a city of Vedic learning.
+The minister at that time was

-India and received his education in Kashmir, before being appointed
+brought up in India and received his education in Kashmir, before

 The

-and was designed with the help of Indian engineers and architects.
-The
+CE) and was designed with the help of Indian engineers and architects.

-Indian engineers and architects made it with the Vedic fashion and was
+The Indian engineers and architects made it with the Vedic fashion

-to mysteries of creation, life, and death, childbirth, death to the
+creation, life, and death, childbirth, death to the Theogony that

-Theogony that entered Western Asia, then one can see that many reflects
+entered Western Asia, then one can see that many reflects in the

 the local mood.

-(Villon, Rakia, Shekhakim, Szebhul, Maon, Makhon, and Araboth) and the
+Szebhul, Maon, Makhon, and Araboth) and the seven underworlds (Eretz

-seven underworlds (Eretz hatachtonch, Adamah, Arka, Ge, Neshia, Zija,
+hatachtonch, Adamah, Arka, Ge, Neshia, Zija, and Tebel).

 Sufism